-- AKU-EB students who have completed their HSSC II can get complete exemption from the Entrance Examination for AHSS if their average SSC & HSSC score is 85% or above. - CEB students can get a complete test exemption from the Entrance Examination for AHSS if their average score in eleven subjects of O & A levels is 85% or above and no grade is lower than a B. General Paper, Additional Mathematics, and Further Mathematics are not included in eleven subjects and electives in O and A Levels should be the most relevant to the program applying at HU.
+- AKU-EB students can get exemption from the Entrance test if their average SSC & HSSC score is 85% or above.
+Those students who have not completed their HSSC can use their HSSC I mark. - CEB students can get a complete test exemption from the Entrance Examination for AHSS if their average score in eleven subjects of O & A levels is 85% or above and no grade is lower than a B. General Paper, Additional Mathematics, and Further Mathematics are not included in eleven subjects and electives in O and A Levels should be the most relevant to the program applying at HU.
 Those who have not yet completed their A level examination can use their AS grades.
 No exemption will be granted just based on O level scores.